d-cook/Objects/README.md

 *(TO-DO: THIS)*

-*(Alan Kay's "Computer revolution hasn't happened yet; Kay, Engelbart, Alexander all tried to expand human aspects; Brett Victor; programming is generally awful, and a better interface is needed to see enough to do it right.
+*(Alan Kay's "Computer revolution hasn't happened yet"; Kay, Engelbart, Alexander all tried to expand human aspects; Brett Victor; programming is generally awful, and a better interface is needed to see enough to do it right.
 Also, every other software tool other than programming has a better interface than text.
 Something non-perscriptive, but open-ended and exploratory)*

 **IMPLEMENTATION PLAN / HOW IT WORKS:**